RobinsonDionte40hz/PP/docs/USER_GUIDE.md

 ### First Time Setup

-1. **Access the application**: Open your browser and navigate to http://localhost:3000
+1. **Access the application**: Open your browser and navigate to https://emergentfolds.com
-2. **Log in**: Use your credentials or master test account
+2. **Log in**: Use your credentials or create a new account
 3. **Explore the dashboard**: You'll see the main dashboard with quick actions and system status
 4. **Try a quick prediction**: Click "New Prediction" to submit your first prediction